 Importance of a Plan When it Comes to Data

-Benjamin Franklin is often credited with coining the phrase, “If you fail to plan, you are planning to fail!”
+Benjamin Franklin is often credited with coining the phrase, “If you fail to plan, you are planning to fail!”.
 This especially rings true when dealing with data.
 Your favorite professional sports team, your collegiate alma mater, and even today some of your more sports focused prep schools are all focused on collecting as much data on players as possible.
 The amount of data can be over whelming to store, sort, and make available to staff.
 This data can often consist of statistical player and team data, video edits for coaching staff on their own team or their upcoming opponent, medical and training data on players, draft data on collegiate or foreign player, data on blue chip incoming freshman they are recruiting, or even at the pro levels tracking players from high school to college to the pros.
-The more in depth and robust data you can collect over time, the more informed the decision-making process can be.
+The more in depth and robust the data you can collect over time, the more informed the decision-making process can be.

 Just like any other business the process starts with where do you want to store the data, is your organization going to store it in the cloud or keep it on premise.
 Teams over the last couple of years have shown a greater willingness to consider or use cloud services such as Microsoft’s Azure Services or Amazon’s Web Services to store their data.
 The organizations that have made the switch to the cloud have reported seeing a higher rate of success in being able to connect their analytics programs to the data, and being able to centralize all their data into one database when setting up or migrating into the cloud.
 Whether this is as simple as teams or schools having a chance just to rethink and rebuild their databases, being able to utilize APIs to connect their data to their programs, or leveraging the high performance computing that these cloud platforms are able to provide to be able to crunch through all that data.
 What once was an easy foregone decision of just keeping the data on premise is now a more strategic decision around resources you want to apply to it.